Setting Children Up for Success:

 Meet the Teacher

-Dr. Pittman's career as an educator spans over 30 years.
+Cathleen's career as an educator spans over 30 years.
 She has served as a teacher or administrator at the public school, community college, and four-year university levels.
 She spent 15 years serving as the Beginning Teacher Evaluator for the public school system where she mentored teachers during the first three years of their careers.

 Dr. Pittman holds an undergraduate degree in Elementary Education, a graduate degree in Educational Leadership, and a doctoral degree in Higher Education Administration.